There were 1,163 total cases filed in the Philadelphia Court of Common Pleas.

 Mauritania 2011 | Vietnam 2019 |

-In October 2020, the EPA proposed new safety measures to “reduce risks associated with paraquat in order to better protect human health and the environment.”
+In October 2020, the EPA proposed new safety measures to “better protect human health and the environment.”
 An interim decision was released in July 2021.
 Measures outlined by the EPA include, but are not limited to:

 People most at risk for paraquat exposure include agricultural workers, their families and people who live near farms.